nicklalone/CIST_2500/09_Inferencing_Multi_Variances/day1-2.md

 And so we can boil this down pretty quickly.
 * Is n > 30 and do we know σ?
 If so, that's a z!
 * If either of these are false, then it's a t!

+## <a id="1or2"></a>One or Two Tailed: How do you decide?

+For the most part, deciding what sorts of test to perform is perhaps the most important aspect of the school.

+The question here that is important is, "How do I decide between One-sample, two-sample, or paired t-test?" and to this, we can state the following:
+* If your samples come from a single population (e.g. measuring before and after an experimental treatment), then the recommended concept is a matched sample t-test.
+	* One-tailed or two-tailed t-test?
+* If you only care whether the two populations are different from one another, perform a two-tailed t-test.
+* If you want to know whether one population mean is greater than or less than the other, perform a one-tailed t-test.

 ## <a id="inf2kno"></a>Inferences about two populations with parameters known